ziyoung/better-wilcom-docs/wilcom-docs/Automatic/bitmaps/Scan_images.md

 ## To scan an image...

-1Set up your scanner.
+1. Set up your scanner.

-2Prepare the artwork for scanning.
+2. Prepare the artwork for scanning.

-3Select File > Scan Graphic.
+3. Select File > Scan Graphic.

-4Choose a scanning mode and resolution.
+4. Choose a scanning mode and resolution.
 If you are scanning a fabric background, set the scan to 256 colors, 100% and 72 dpi (dots per inch).
 These settings will give a small file which will display well on your screen without taking up too much disk space or memory.

-5Preview the image in the scanning program.
+5. Preview the image in the scanning program.

-6Select the area to be scanned and scan the image.
+6. Select the area to be scanned and scan the image.

-7Save the scanned picture in a compatible format picture file to your My Designs folder.
+7. Save the scanned picture in a compatible format picture file to your My Designs folder.

 Note: Scanned drawings are [bitmaps](../../glossary/glossary) and must be saved separately from the design file or they will be lost when you close the design.